lorddev/devlords-org/org/p3-charter.md

 ### Dissolution

 When an employee leaves the company, the employee's shares will be converted to non-voting shares within 8 weeks by filing the appropriate ammendments with the California secretary of state.
-The departing member may then elect to participate in the buyback program or to continue receiving dividends.
+The departing member may then elect to redeem the shares via the buyback program or to continue receiving dividends via non-voting shares.